cupid-ide/cupid/nuopcdocs/idea.rst

 .. sidebar:: Technical Note on Inheritance in NUOPC

     Those familiar with object-oriented programming will recognize the ideas of specialization and inheritance.
-The NUOPC Layer is written in Fortran 90, before object-oriented concepts were introduced into Fortran, so your specialization code is provided in Fortran subroutines which are registered with NUOPC using function pointers.
+Since the NUOPC Layer is written mostly in Fortran 90, which has limited support for object-oriented programming, your specialization code is
+    provided in Fortran subroutines which are registered with NUOPC using function pointers.
 NUOPC makes callbacks into your code when required to execute the specialization code.